tobias/splice/README.md

 It is nonsensical to remove a removal tuple; doing so is effectively a no-op (though it is possible that one will be able to query to find a tuple attempting to remove a removal tuple).
-To revert a removal, one must write a new tuple fully representing the desired entry.
+To revert a removal, one must write a new tuple fully representing the desired entry(ies).

 #### Removals, history, and immutability